 Parts of the product may be derived from Berkeley BSD systems, licensed from the University of California.
-UNIX is a registered trademark in the U.S. and other countries, exclusively licensed through X/Open Company, Ltd.
+UNIX is a registered trademark in the U.S. and other countries, exclusively licensed through X/Open Company, Ltd. For Netscape CommunicatorTM, the following notice applies: (c) Copyright 1995 Netscape Communications Corporation.
+All rights reserved.

-Sun, Sun Microsystems, the Sun logo, Java, the Java Coffee Cup logo, and Solaris are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States and in other countries.
+Sun, Sun Microsystems, the Sun logo, Ultra, Ultra Enterprise, AnswerBook2, docs.sun.com, Solstice DiskSuite, Solstice SyMON, and Solaris are trademarks, registered trademarks, or service marks of Sun Microsystems, Inc. in the U.S. and other countries.
 All SPARC trademarks are used under license and are trademarks or registered trademarks of SPARC International, Inc. in the U.S. and other countries.
 Products bearing SPARC trademarks are based upon an architecture developed by Sun Microsystems, Inc.